 The industry type which you a part of can also be considered High Risk.
 This is done because of two major reasons

-- The historical data of transactions in this industry may be reflecting a high returns or chargeback ratio than other industries.
+- The historical data of transactions in this industry may be reflecting a high return or chargeback ratio than other industries.

 - The product or service that you are selling might not be legally accepted in the country or state.

-For example, Electronic cigarette sales are restricted in a couple of States but they might not be restricted in other states.
-The card scheme creates guidelines but he payment service providers have to follow card scheme’s guidelines and the local laws as well.
-What might be legal to sell in Amsterdam might not be legal to sell a New York city
+For example, Electronic cigarette sales are restricted in a couple of States but they might not be restricted to other states.
+The card scheme creates guidelines but the payment service providers have to follow card scheme’s guidelines and the local laws as well.
+What might be legal to sell in Amsterdam might not be legal to sell a New York City

 The age of your business can also create a concern for the underwriters.
 If you are brand new company then the possibility of considering you as a High-Risk Merchant is higher.
 This is because the possibility of a start-up merchant failing to run a business is higher than an experienced Merchant.
 The Banks and the PSPs or any Financial Institutions are seasoned businesses and they do not want to burn their hands.
 They are always interested in working with someone who brings more money and a attracts the least amount of risk.